eddyzhang2018/SQL/README.md

 1. COUNT() is a function which returns number of rows for specified criterion.
 To do count on unique value, it can use COUNT(DISTINCT expression).

+2. For ROW_NUMBER in SQL Server, please refer to : https://www.c-sharpcorner.com/blogs/rownumber-function-with-partition-by-clause-in-sql-server1

 ## Statistic Functions